parvezs27/Tableau_Sales_Dashboards/README.md

 **Comparison of product subcategories:**
 - **Compare the sales and profit of the different product subcategories for the current and previous year, including a comparison of sales with profit.**

-For the comparison of product subcategories, if we were to be comparing subcategories only for the current year, then a regular vertical or horizontal bar chart would be an good choice.
-However, since we have multiple dimensions (subcategory, current year, previous year) and one measure (sales performance), a bar-in-bar chart would be an ideal chart to display the product subcategory sales and profits by current and previous year.
+For the comparison of product subcategories, if we were to be comparing subcategories only for the current year, then a regular vertical or horizontal bar chart would be fine.
+However, since we have multiple dimensions (subcategory, current year, previous year), and one measure (sales performance), a bar-in-bar chart would be an ideal chart to display the product subcategory sales and profits by current and previous year.

 Talking about bar charts, they are one of the most commonly used and effective visualisations to communicate information quickly and clearly.
 There are several features of bar charts that allow for this including the length of the bars which provide an easier comparison of values across different categories, the visual separation between bars which allows for clear distinction between categories and the ability to customise the chart with colours, labels and annotations to emphasise key information.